![]() |

 }

-The first concept to recognize when dealing with error pages is that an error page is always a valid page to be on regardless of what State the Navigational Workflow is in.
-The Error event is defined in the Local Service as:
+The first concept to recognize when dealing with error pages is that an error page is always a valid page to be on regardless

 event EventHandler<ErrorEventArgs> Error;

-Double-clicking the EventDrivenActivity called errorEvent inside of the Navigational Workflow opens the following in the designer:
+inside of the Navigational Workflow opens the following in the designer:

-The first Activity is a HandleExternalEventActivity called handleError.
-If we investigate its properties,
+The first Activity is a HandleExternalEventActivity

-we will see that it is configured to listen for the Error event, and that it binds the argument e to the Navigational Workflow
+we will see that it is configured to listen for the Error event, and that it binds the argument e

-property ErrorEventArgs:
+property ErrorEventArgs

-After the Error event is raised, the CallExternalMethodActivity called callErrorOnPageToGoTo executes.
+After the Error event is raised, the CallExternalMethodActivity

 Let's take a look at its properties:

-Notice that the properties are almost identical to the those of the CallExternalMethodActivity discussed in the section:
+Notice that the properties are almost identical to the those of the CallExternalMethodActivity

 The Previous and Next Events: How Navigation Works.
-The only difference is, the MethodInvoking property
+The only difference is, the MethodInvoking

-calls the method InitializeErrorMessage before the Local Service method fires.
+before the Local Service method fires.
 This method is responsible for initializing

-the PageToGoToEventArgs with the name of the ASPX error page to go to:
+with the name of the ASPX error page to go to:

 private void InitializeErrorMessage(object sender, EventArgs e)